kaynetik/dotfiles/arch-installation-reference.md

 Using `:/<pattern>`, find `# %wheel ALL=(ALL) ALL`, and uncomment it.

-## Install Audion, DMS, DM and WM of your choosing
+## Install Audio, DMS, DM and WM of your choosing

 ```bash
 pacman -S pulseaudio pulseaudio-alsa xorg xorg-xinit xorg-server